Been driving since 1972?

 Blood pressure is affected by how much blood the heart pumps out and how much resistance there is in the blood vessels.
 About a third of all adults in Sweden have high blood pressure, and most of them are treated with medication.
 At least 60% of those who have atrial fibrillation also have some other underlying cardiovascular disease.
 High blood pressure is one of the more common.

 Type 2 diabetes is the most common form of diabetes.
 It usually occurs in adulthood.
-In addition, people with type 2 diabetes are at least twice as likely to have atrial fibrillation.
+In addition, people with type 2 diabetes are at least twice at likely to get atrial fibrillation.

 Many pieces of the puzzle are still missing to clarify the links between sleep apnoea and cardiovascular disease.
 There seems to be an increased risk of stroke and high blood pressure associated even with mild cases of sleep apnoea.
-A Swedish study found that those with both vascular disease and sleep apnoea were three times more likely to suffer a stroke.
+A Swedish study found that those with both vascular disease and sleep apnoea the risk was three times as high of suffering a stroke.

 Many different diseases affect the heart, such as angina, coronary artery disease, heart failure, hypertension, and myocarditis.
 People with atrial fibrillation often have other cardiovascular diseases.